AlsonSharma/MyDictionary/README.md

 ## Credits

 This project is created by Alson Sharma.
 If you have any questions or suggestions, you can reach out to me at [sharmaalson@gmail.com].

+## API Credits

+This project utilizes the [Dictionary API].(https://dictionaryapi.dev), which provides access to the word definitions.
+The API allows users to retrieve definitions, meanings, and more for various words.
+I would like to express our gratitude to the creators of the Dictionary API for providing this valuable resource.